scala/scala-lang/blog/_posts/2022-08-05-long-term-compatibility-plans.md

 ### Maintaining every minor release

-The lighter version of the aforementioned approach was to keep our current compatibility guarantees, but at the same time provide backports of important bug fixes to the previous minor versions.
+The lighter version of the approach mentioned above was to keep our current compatibility guarantees while providing backports of important bug fixes to the previous minor versions.
 That would still be a massive workload for us, and it would have the additional drawback of discouraging people from updating to the new minor releases.

 ### Configurable output version

 This was the solution that we invested the most into.
 It was discussed in detail in [the previous blog post]({{ site.baseurl }}/blog/2022/04/12/scala-3.1.2-released.html#configurable-scala-output-version).
 To summarize: in 3.1.2, we have shipped a new experimental compiler flag that allowed developers to make the compiler generate output that is usable by older versions of the compiler.
 While this would allow all projects to receive important fixes, it would probably result in a strange state where all the libraries are released with output version 3.1, similar to how nearly all java libraries are still released with output version 8, even though Java 8 is eight years old.

 More importantly, during work on 3.2, we realized that maintaining this flag may be more challenging than anticipated.
-With time, it will be increasingly harder to be sure that our handling of it is correct. **Thus we have decided to remove the possibility of configuring the output version altogether in Scala 3.2.**
+With time, it will be increasingly harder to be sure that our handling of it is correct. **Thus, we have decided to remove the possibility of configuring the output version altogether in Scala 3.2.**

 ## Our solution: Scala LTS & Scala Next

-Finally, we have reached the agreement that the best course of action would be to split Scala development into two lines, called “Scala LTS” and “Scala Next”.
+Finally, we have agreed that the best course of action would be to split Scala development into two lines, called *Scala LTS* and *Scala Next*.
 Both would live as separate branches in the compiler repository.
-Both will have separate, but possibly synchronized releases.
+Both will have separate but possibly synchronized releases.
 Porting changes from one to the other should be easy and common.

-Scala Next will be the line that the development of the language is taking place on.
-It would receive frequent minor updates and all experimental language features will live here.
+Scala Next will be the line on which the language development is taking place.
+It will receive frequent minor updates, and all experimental language features will live here.

-Scala LTS on the other hand will be the stable long-term support line.
+Scala LTS, on the other hand, will be the stable long-term support line.
 One LTS will only receive patch updates which means that all releases of the same LTS line will be forward and backward compatible in terms of output.
-The only changes between releases will be bug fixes, non-language changes (doctool, semanticDB, reporting), and small quality-of-life enhancements (only if we are sure we are not breaking any compatibility guarantees.
-After more than two years we may decide to nominate one of the releases from the Next line as the new LTS.
-After that, we guarantee that the old LTS will be supported for at least one additional year.
-That means that the time of support for each LTS release is at least three years.
+The only changes between releases will be bug fixes, non-language changes (doctool, semanticDB, reporting), and minor quality-of-life enhancements (only if we are sure we are not breaking any compatibility guarantees).
+After more than two years, we may decide to nominate one of the releases from the Next line as the new LTS.
+After that, we guarantee that the compiler team will support the previous LTS for at least one additional year.
+That means the support time for each LTS release is at least three years.

+We think this will allow projects to retain a more conservative approach to updating the compiler versions and still receive the bug fixes and some improvements.

 ![Scala LTS Roadmap]({{ site.baseurl }}/resources/img/scala3-lts-roadmap.svg)

 ### The compatibility guarantees in the new model

-The new model doesn’t change our compatibility guarantees.
-We are keeping forward and backward compatibility within a single minor version and backward compatibility across different minor versions.
+The new model doesn't change our compatibility guarantees.
+We keep forward and backward compatibility within a single minor version and backward compatibility across different minor versions.
 That means that the code compiled with Scala LTS can be used as a dependency by all Scala Next versions newer than said LTS, but not the other way around.

 ## The (future) best practices

-Once the LTS & Next model is implemented, we suggest the following practices for different groups of users:
+Once the LTS & Next model is in place, we suggest the following practices for different groups of users:

 ### Owners of commercial projects

 We suggest you stick to the LTS version.
 It will give you the best tooling support and a stable compiler.
 If you are migrating a bigger project from Scala 2, you should migrate it straight to the newest LTS.

 You may also choose to be up to date with the latest minor version.
 That will allow you to use new features as soon as they are added to the language.
 However, you will need to be ready for frequent compiler updates.
-Otherwise, your project may end up with an unsupported version of the language.
+Otherwise, your project may end up with an unsupported language version.

 ### Library maintainers

-Unless your library is built around some new language feature that is available only on Next, you should stick to LTS to have the widest possible user base.
+Unless your library is built around some new language feature available only on Next, you should stick to LTS to have the broadest possible user base.
 If your library contains multiple modules, some of them may require Scala Next.
 It is perfectly fine as long as you keep in mind that modules compiled with Scala LTS cannot depend on them (the other way around is ok).
-Also, users using your library from Scala LTS won’t be able to access modules built with Next.
+Also, users using your library from Scala LTS won't be able to access modules built with Next.

-Remember that whenever you are bumping a minor version of the compiler (e.g., moving from the previous Scala LTS line to the next), you also need to bump the minor version of your library.
+Remember that when you bump a minor version of the compiler (e.g., moving from the previous Scala LTS line to the next), you also need to bump the minor version of your library.

 ### Authors of hobby or standalone research projects